jinnovation/resume/data.typ

         ],
         highlights: (
             [
-                Spearheading *online monitoring and evaluation of generative AI systems*.
+                Spearheading the 0-to-1 development of *generative AI platform and infrastructure* at Hinge, with a starting focus on *evals and online monitoring*.
 Leading vendor evaluations for solutions to monitoring generative AI systems, prompt management, A/B testing, etc. Implemented a platform for generative AI systems, prompt management, and judge-based evaluations based on OpenTelemetry,
                 #link("https://github.com/Arize-ai/openinference")[OpenInference],
                 and #link("https://docs.arize.com/phoenix")[Phoenix] in
                 collaboration with stakeholders across Backend, AI, and Data